-Newspaper accounts described him as having thick chestnut hair, a small sandy moustache, a double chin and crossed eyes.
+Newspaper accounts described him as having thick chestnut hair, a small sandy mustache, a double chin, and crossed eyes.

 Soon after his arrival in Deadwood, he was drinking at the bar at Nuttall and Mann’s No. 10 Saloon on August 1, 1876.
 Getting steadily drunk, he watched as Wild Bill Hickok played poker at a full table.
 When one of the players dropped out, McCall quickly took his place.
 Drunk and overmatched, McCall lost hand after hand until he had not a dime left in his pocket.
 Hickok then gave McCall some money to buy himself something to eat and advised him not to play again until he could cover his losses.
 Though McCall accepted the money, he felt insulted.